Managing the impact of lantana on biodiversity

 The national plan to protect environmental assets from lantanaPrior to the development of the Plan to Protect Environmental Assets from Lantana, the native species and ecological communities at risk from lantana invasion were not known on a national scale.
 In order to abate the threat of lantana invasion to native biodiversity, the specific biodiversity at risk needed to be identified.
 Assessing the impact of weeds is notoriously difficult as there are few scientific studies which determine species at risk, given the lengthy time periods they take to complete, and the diversity and number of species at risk can be large.

-In order to develop the Lantana Plan, two major steps were completed:
+In order to develop the Lantana Plan, 2 major steps were completed: